 Unsound or imperfect concrete shall be removed by chipping with a sharp tool.
 If hand placed mortar shall be used, the edges shall be left sharp and square with the surface.
 The area to be repaired shall be kept dry.
 Loose material and concrete dust remaining after the chipping operation shall be removed by means of an air jet.

-Epoxy resins previously approved for such use by the shall be used as a bonding agent in the manner prescribed by the .
+Epoxy resins previously approved for such use by the Project Manager shall be used as a bonding agent in the manner prescribed by the Project Manager.
 The prepared area shall be primed with the epoxy resin compound, care being taken to insure intimate contact with the base material.
 Mortar shall be applied before the epoxy resin compound sets.

 The mortar used for repair shall contain the same of cement and sand as the mix from which the pipe was made and shall also incorporate an expanding additive.